 Things to Do in Mallorca - page 2

 If your visit to Mallorca calls for a water experience beyond just the beach, then you’ll get your fix at Marineland Mallorca.
-The ocean-inspired amusement park is the place to go to explore more about creatures under the sea, including everything from penguins to turtles, sting rays, dolphins and sea lions.
+The ocean-inspired amusement park is the place to go to slip down some water slides and to discover the creatures under the sea, including penguins to turtles, sting rays, dolphins, and sea lions.

 - Things to do in Balearic Islands

 - Things to do in Barcelona

 - Things to do in Alicante

 - Things to do in Toulouse